benjamminj/portfolio/src/pages/blog/setting-up-a-simple-web-worker-with-react.md

 export default WebWorkerCounter
 ```

 Overall, it's pretty simple, we're gonna be building a counter that displays a number, & allows you to increase / decrease that number by clicking on the appropriate button.
 Clicking the "clear" button will reset out counter to 0.

-For right now the counter buttons don't do anything, that's gonna be the next step.
-Also note that this type of "app" doesn't require a WW **at all**, it could easily be done within the component since none of our operations are thred-blocking.
-However, doing a realllly trivial component will help us to get familiar with the protocols needed to communicate back & forth with dedicated web workers.
+For right now the counter buttons don't do anything, that's gonna come in the next step.

 ## Step 2: Using a Web Worker to communicate with our Counter